The Quatermass Experiment: Plot

 Along with his laboratory assistants, Professor Bernard Quatermass anxiously awaits the return to Earth of his new rocketship and its crew, who have become the first humans to travel into space.
 The rocket is at first thought to be lost, having dramatically overshot its planned orbit, but eventually it is detected by radar and returns to Earth, crash-landing in Wimbledon, London.

 When Quatermass and his team reach the crash area and succeed in opening the rocket, they discover that only one of the three crewmen, Victor Carroon, remains inside.
 Quatermass and his chief assistant Paterson (Hugh Kelly) investigate the rocket's interior and are baffled by what they find: the space suits of the others are present, and the instruments on board indicate that the door was never opened in flight, but there is no sign of the other two crewmen.

 Carroon, gravely ill, is cared for by the Rocket Group's doctor, Briscoe (John Glen), who has been having a secret affair with Carroon's wife, Judith (Isabel Dean).
 It is not just Quatermass who is interested in what happened to Carroon and his crewmates; journalists such as James Fullalove (Paul Whitsun-Jones) and Scotland Yard's Inspector Lomax (Ian Colin) are also keen to hear his story.
-Carroon is abducted by a group of local gangsters hoping to ransom him back to British Rocket Group.
-It is clear that there is something critically wrong: he appears to have absorbed the consciousness of the other two crew members, and is slowly mutating into a plant-like alien organism.
+Carroon is abducted by a group of local gangsters hoping to ransom him back to British Rocket Group but swiftly kills them and escapes.
+It is clear that there is something critically wrong: Carroon appears to have absorbed the consciousness and physical bodies of the other two crew members and is slowly mutating into a plant-like alien organism.

-As the police chase the rapidly transforming Carroon across London, Quatermass analyses samples of the mutated creature in a laboratory, and realises that it has the ability to end all life on Earth should it spore.
+As the police chase the rapidly transforming Carroon across London, Quatermass analyses samples of the mutated creature in a laboratory and realises that if allowed to spore, the alien will eventually consume all life on Earth.
 A television crew working on an architectural programme locates the creature in Westminster Abbey, and Quatermass and British Army troops rush in to destroy it in the hour just before it will bring about doomsday.
-Quatermass convinces the consciousness of the three crewmen buried deep inside the creature to turn against it and destroy it.
-This appeal to the remnants of their humanity succeeds in defeating the organism.
+Quatermass discovers that the alien has become too strong to be killed by the Army's weapons and persuades the three human minds within it to reclaim their humanity and destroy it from within.
+Thus, the alien is finally destroyed.